 Alan graduated from Brandeis University with a B.A. in 1969 and received his J.D. summa cum laude from Duquesne University in 1975.
 While at Duquesne, Alan was editor-in-chief of the Law Review.

 Ellen Dwyer is General Counsel of Crowell & Moring LLP.
-In 2012, she was named one the America’s most innovative managing partners, in part for increasing the numbers of women and minorities in leadership positions at her firm.
+In 2012, she was named one of America’s most innovative managing partners, in part for increasing the numbers of women and minorities in leadership positions at her firm.
 Her initiatives included a sponsorship program that pairs young lawyers with partners for mentoring and professional development.

 Ellen serves on Crowell & Moring's Management Board.
 She is also a member of the firm’s Labor and Employment Group and represents employers on a variety of employment matters.
 Part of her work includes providing training to her clients on employment issues like diversity and sexual harassment.